ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 }
 ```

-assuming there is a `Pict` constructor that returns an empty pict.
+...assuming there is a `Pict` constructor that returns an empty pict.

-In fact, our case is a beautiful illustration of what mathematicians call a `Monoid`.
-We have special algebra for `pict` where we can add them infinitely, producing a new `pict`, starting those operations with the `blank` neutral element.
+In fact, this case is a beautiful illustration of what mathematicians call a `Monoid`.
+There's special algebra for `pict` where I can add them infinitely, producing a new `pict`, starting those operations with the `blank` neutral element.

 This case is so common in Computer Science (addition with 0 as neutral, multiplication with 1 as neutral, concatenation with "" as neutral, etc.) that the type/class `Monoid` itself exists in different languages and frameworks.